 Wisconsin Republicans propose abortion ban exceptions

 MADISON, Wis.
-(AP) — Republicans who control the Wisconsin Legislature unveiled a bill Wednesday that would create rape and incest exceptions to the state’s 1849 abortion ban and clarify when abortions that protect the health of the mother would be allowed, but would not return the same rights that were in place under Roe v.
+(AP) — Republicans who control the Wisconsin Legislature unveiled a bill Wednesday that would create rape and incest exceptions to the state’s 1849 abortion ban and clarify when abortions that protect the health of the mother would be allowed.
+But the bill would not return the same rights that were in place under Roe v.
 Wade.

+Democratic lawmakers said its introduction was a cynical ploy to deceive voters just three weeks before a pivotal Wisconsin Supreme Court election.
+And Democratic Gov. Tony Evers promised a veto.

-The move comes as a pending lawsuit supported by Democratic Gov. Tony Evers seeks to overturn the ban entirely.
-Evers soundly rejected the Republican proposal, “I won’t sign a bill that leaves Wisconsin women with fewer rights and freedoms than they had before the U.S. Supreme Court overturned Roe.”
+“I won’t sign a bill that leaves Wisconsin women with fewer rights and freedoms than they had before the U.S. Supreme Court overturned Roe,” Evers said.

+Republican Senate Majority Leader Devin LeMahieu promised that the measure would not be taken up in the GOP-controlled Senate, noting Evers’ promise to veto it, saying: “This is not a topic to use as a political football.”

+The bill comes as a pending lawsuit supported by Evers seeks to overturn the ban entirely and return the law as it was before Roe v.
+Wade was overturned.

 Republicans and their anti-abortion allies, who suffered a series of defeats in ballot questions in states across the political spectrum last year, are tackling the issue nationwide in a variety of ways, including seeking exemptions.

-Evers said during his successful reelection campaign last year that he would veto any bill that does not do away with the ban entirely and return the law as it was before Roe v.
-Wade was overturned.
-Before then, Wisconsin law allowed for abortions for any reason at 20 or more weeks post-fertilization, or 22 weeks after the last menstrual cycle.

-The Republican bill would only allow for abortions in the first 12 weeks of a pregnancy for victims of rape or incest.
-It does not put a time limit on ending pregnancies that would cause “a serious risk of death of the pregnant woman or of substantial and irreversible physical impairment of a major bodily function of the woman.”

-Evers and Democrats in Wisconsin and across the country have successfully capitalized on the U.S. Supreme Court’s overturning of Roe v.
-Wade in June.
-Evers made abortion a central issue in his winning reelection campaign and it’s a key issue in a high stakes state Supreme Court race.
+Evers made abortion a central issue in his winning reelection campaign, and it’s a key issue in a high stakes state Supreme Court race.

-Vos said he asked Evers in December to be open to compromise on abortion to address concerns of doctors about what they can do under the current law to protect the health of a mother, but received no assurances.

-But Evers Wisconsinites have been clear: we must restore #Roe and repeal Wisconsin’s 1849-era criminal abortion ban.
-Those are the freedoms Wisconsinites want, and those are the freedoms Wisconsinites deserve.

 Evers has twice called special sessions of the Legislature seeking to repeal the ban and create a way to put the question before voters.
 Republicans rejected both proposals within seconds, without any debate.

-The bill, which Republicans said was modeled after Wyoming law, would have to clear both the Assembly and Senate before it would get to Evers.
-Republican state Sen. Mary Felzkowski, who is cosponsoring the measure, said there were not yet enough Republican votes for it to pass the Senate.
-Vos said he was confident he would get support from 50 of the 64 Assembly Republicans.

-Democrats have been united in calling for the state’s 174-year-old abortion ban to be repealed entirely.
+Before the U.S. Supreme Court overturned Roe v.
+Wade in June, Wisconsin law allowed for abortions for any reason at 20 or more weeks post-fertilization, or 22 weeks after the last menstrual cycle.

+Under the current Wisconsin ban, first passed in 1849 and amended over the years, it is a felony to perform nearly all abortions.

 Democratic Attorney General Josh Kaul filed the lawsuit just days after Roe v.
-Wade was overturned.
+Wade was overturned, leading to the old law being reinstated.
 He argues that a 1985 law allowing abortions up to the point of a fetus’ viability supersedes Wisconsin’s 174-year-old ban on nearly all abortions.
 The point of viability is unclear; some physicians say it’s about 20 weeks, others around 28 weeks.

 The lawsuit also argues that the ban is unenforceable because it has become obsolete.
 The ban was enacted before women had the right to vote and before the Civil War.